 Helping More Women Thrive as Entrepreneurs Than Ever Before

 After several years of personally mentoring hundreds of women business owners, it was time for Ali to expand her reach.
-In November 2008, she launched her Millionaire Protégé Club® (now Elevate®) which delivers several tiers of education and coaching for both experienced and aspiring entrepreneurs.
+In November 2008, she launched a large-scale program that would become Elevate®, delivering several tiers of education and coaching for both experienced and aspiring entrepreneurs.

 Although Ali’s career has been full of many outstanding triumphs, she shares what fills her with the most pride is the achievements of her clients.
 “Nothing makes me more proud or excited, sometimes to the point of tears, as when I see them have a big breakthrough, share a success story that changed their lives, or multiplied their income in ways they could only have imagined.”